-- 4 (1) In accordance with sections 23 and 35 of the Act [condition inspections] and Part 3 of the regulation [condition inspections], the landlord and tenant must inspect the condition of the rental unit together - (a) when the tenant is entitled to possession, - (b) when the tenant starts keeping a pet during the tenancy, if a condition inspection was not completed at the start of the tenancy, and - (c) at the end of the tenancy. - (2) The landlord and tenant may agree on a different day for the condition inspection. - (3) The right of the landlord to claim against a security deposit or a pet damage deposit, or both, for damage to residential property is extinguished if the landlord does not perform the landlord's obligations under sections 23 and 35 of the Residential Tenancy Act. - (4) A right of the tenant to the return of a security deposit or a pet damage deposit, or both, is extinguished if the tenant fails to perform the tenant's obligations under sections 23 and 35 of the Residential Tenancy Act.
+- 4 (1) In accordance with sections 23 and 35 [condition inspections] of the Act and Part 3 [Condition Inspections] of the regulation, the landlord and tenant must inspect the condition of the rental unit together - (a) when the tenant is entitled to possession, - (b) when the tenant starts keeping a pet during the tenancy, if a condition inspection was not completed at the start of the tenancy, and - (c) at the end of the tenancy. - (2) The landlord and tenant may agree on a different day for the condition inspection. - (3) The right of the landlord to claim against a security deposit or a pet damage deposit, or both, for damage to residential property is extinguished if the landlord does not perform the landlord's obligations under sections 23 and 35 of the Residential Tenancy Act.